 Cell phone use & texting

-Conviction of a cell phone use or texting violation will result in points being added to your DMV driving record.
+Conviction of a cell phone use or texting violation will also result in points being added to your DMV driving record.
 If you receive 11 points in an 18 month period, your driver license may be suspended.
 To learn more, see About the NYS Driver Point System.

 Minimum and maximum fines/surcharges